hehao98/CommentAnalysis/Working/IDEA.md

       * The GitHub repository belongs to an organization account
       * The organization has an official website
       * The organization account has more than 3 different repositories
+      * The organization account has more than 3 different public members
    * Unknown
       * Cannot be classified to the above two categories
       * We are not sure whether it is a company sponsored, organized by an open source organization, academic or individual project.